foxwallet/hc.foxwallet.com/docs/100-developer/provider/index.md

 title: FoxWallet Provider
 ---

-FoxWallet provides some public methods for dApps to interact with the wallet.
+FoxWallet provides some public methods for DApps to interact with the wallet.

 ### isFoxWallet
 ```js